|

 Art 9

-Art 9 is an exploration of ideas, application and mediums, including design, color work, culture, historical and contemporary and experiencing watercolour, colour pencil and other mediums.
+Art 9 is an exploration of ideas, applications and mediums, including design and colour work, exploring cultural, historical and contemporary arts, and experiencing mediums such as: watercolour, colour pencil, graphite, etc.

 Art 10